hyosung11/Launch-School/Courses/journal.md

 09:12 I slept in today and didn't get out of bed until 7:55 but that didn't necessarily make my morning better.
 Why do I say it like that?
 I wish I had gotten up at 5:30 and done some studying.
 I'll have less time today as we're having my parents and my brother's family over for brunch.
 I have one more week of preparation before I take the JS109 Interview Assessment.
 Let's make it a great week of studying.

 09:57 I have a week to get ready.
 I couldn't figure out the problem Michael gave me and I had to look at solutions.
 I still don't fully understand the solutions and need to deconstruct them.

+17:40 Family left a little after 17:00, so spent most of the day together which was nice and pleasant.
+I didn't get much studying done though.